microconfig/microconfig/README.md

 ```

 # Env specific properties
 Microconfg allows specifying env specific properties (add/remove/override).
-For instance you want to increase connection-pool-size for dbs and increase amount of memory for prod env.
+For instance, you want to increase connection-pool-size for dbs and increase the amount of memory for prod env.
-To add/remove/override properties for env, you can create application.**${ENVNAME}**.properties file in config folder.
+To add/remove/override properties for env, you can create application.**${ENVNAME}**.properties file in the config folder.

 Let's override connection pool connection size for dev and prod and add one new param for dev.